mmatach/polski_komiks_100/README.md

 <br>-information from authors (I showed the file on the women-only comic group to fill the gaps)

 <br>I've counted only things published on paper (so no internet comics).
 Also no single illustrations, no covers.
-<br>Titles published in Świat Młodych were counted as a whole chapters, not how they were initially published (by 2-3 pages from the chapter in each number of magazine), because they were parts of something bigger, not standalone stories.
+<br>Titles published in 'Świat Młodych' were counted as a whole chapters, not how they were initially published (by 2-3 pages from the chapter in each number of magazine), because they were parts of something bigger, not standalone stories.

 <br>Pre-second war authors mostly published comic strips/cartoons in daily and weekly magazines and data are... well, there's no neat database, so I developed a system which isn't perfect because each comic strip is counted as '1' (like a whole album) but that's the price.
 Data were based on:
 <br>-http://www.tytusdezoo.com.pl/xhtml/komiks/komiks.html